Alternate Endings: Overview

-The track "Amethyst" is taken from the band's debut EP, They Liked You Better When You Were Dead, in which it was track five.
-There was a hidden track directly after it titled "Hazy Eyes".
-The version of "Amethyst" on this album is the version from the EP with "Hazy Eyes" also included end of the track.
-It is not known if this was an error or if this was in fact meant to be on the track listing.
-The songs "Shinji Ikari", "Fight for US" and "NERV/SEELE" are about the anime Neon Genesis Evangelion.
-Also, Shinji Ikari is the name of the show's main protagonist while NERV and SEELE are the names of the two opposing factions from the series.
+The track "Amethyst" is taken from the band's debut EP, They Liked You Better When You Were Dead, where it appeared as track five.
+A hidden track titled "Hazy Eyes" follows directly after it.
+The version of "Amethyst" on this album is the same as the EP version, with "Hazy Eyes" included at the end of the track.
+It is unclear whether this was an error or intentional.
+The songs "Shinji Ikari", "Fight for US" and "NERV/SEELE" are inspired by the anime Neon Genesis Evangelion.
+Shinji Ikari is the show's main protagonist, while NERV and SEELE are the two opposing factions in the series.
 The cover of "Breaking the Law" originally appeared on Higher Voltage!: Another Brief History of Rock.

-The album also features an enhanced section with various videos featuring backstage footage, music video's and a video of the band answering questions asked by the fans.
+The album also features an enhanced section with various videos, featuring backstage footage, music video's and a video of the band answering questions asked by the fans.

 The digital download version of the album has a slightly different track order, where track 4 is replaced, instead of "Amethyst", "Flotation Therapy" appears which was a b-side to "Floods".

-The band's drummer Omar Abidi has since claimed that the release was a decision on the part of Gut Records, as a way of getting "every last drop of money out of us" before the band went independent; he argued that he felt that, after only two albums, it seemed arrogant for the band to be releasing such a collection.
+The band's drummer Omar Abidi has stated that the release was a decision made by Gut Records as a way of getting "every last drop of money out of us" before the band went independent.
+He expressed that, after only two albums, it felt somewhat arrogant for the band to release such a collection.